- Hepatitis C is a liver disease caused by the hepatitis C virus.

 Every year, 3–4 million people are infected with the hepatitis C virus.
 About 150 million people are chronically infected and at risk of developing liver cirrhosis and/or liver cancer.
 More than 350 000 people die from hepatitis C-related liver diseases every year.

-Hepatitis C is found worldwide.
-Countries with high rates of chronic infection are Egypt (15%), Pakistan (4.8%) and China (3.2%).
+Hepatitis C is found worldwide with some countries having chronic infection rates as high as 5% and above..
 The main mode of transmission in these countries is attributed to unsafe injections using contaminated equipment.

 The hepatitis C virus is most commonly transmitted through exposure to infectious blood.
 This can occur through: